hridesh/hridesh.github.io/_posts/2020-10-07-Modularity-Seminar.md

 This Fall 2020 semester, I am teaching an advanced topics seminar on the idea of Modularity in Software Engineering.
-The goal of this seminar is to discuss some classic papers on modularity in software engineering and programming languages.
+The goal of this seminar is to discuss some classic and recent papers on modularity in software engineering and programming languages.

 We will be reading the following papers.